syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Security.md

 ---
-title: Encrypting & Decrypting the PowerPoint Presentation | Syncfusion
+title: Encrypting & Decrypting the PowerPoint Presentation | Syncfusion&reg;
 description: This section explains on Encrypting, Decrypting and providing protection for the PowerPoint Presentation.
 platform: document-processing
 control: Presentation